czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

   - Long-term debt + Shareholders' equity => how should the firm raise funds for the selected investments? => capital structure
     - Depends on the industry, age of the company, risk aversion level, etc.
     - What portion of the company is funded by debt/what portion is funded by equity?
-  - Current liabilities + Current assets => how should short-term assets be managed and financed => networking capital
+  - Current liabilities + Current assets => how should short-term assets be managed and financed => net working capital
     - **Current assets** - anything that can be and is intended to be liquidated in 1 year without major loss in value
     - Companies should operate with positive NWC => difference between current assets and current liabilities
       - May be negative for a period of time after situations involving massive cash outflow